"Microbes can do anything they want, wherever

 (1) Generate Oxygen in the Atmosphere.

-Almost all of the production of oxygen by bacteria on earth today occurs in the oceans by the cyanobacteria or "blue-green algae.
+Almost all of the production of oxygen by bacteria on Earth today occurs in the oceans by the cyanobacteria or "blue-green algae.
+And over time, most of the oxygen produced in Earth's history has been done by bacteria.

 (2) Recycle nutrients stored in organic matter to an inorganic form.

-Decomposition releases the mineral nutrients (e.g., N, P, K) bound up in dead organic matter in an inorganic form that is available for primary producers to use.
+Decomposition releases the mineral nutrients (e.g., N, P, K (potassium)) bound up in dead organic matter in an inorganic form that is available for primary producers to use.
 Without this recycling of inorganic nutrients, primary productivity on the globe would stop.

 On land, most of the decomposition (also called "mineralization") of dead organic matter occurs at the soil surface, and the rate of decomposition is a function of moisture and temperature (too little or too much of either reduces the rate of decomposition).
 Fungi are important in terrestrial systems, but not in aquatic.
 They are present even before the leaves and twigs enter the soil and so decomposition starts in the living or senescent plant material.
 Fungi are the most important decomposers of structural plant compounds (cellulose and lignin – but note that lignin is not broken down when oxygen is absent).
 The fungi invade the organic matter in soils first and are then followed by bacteria.

-Of course another important impact of decomposition besides generating inorganic nutrients is to produce CO2 and CH4 that is released to the atmosphere.
+Of course another important impact of decomposition besides generating inorganic nutrients is to produce CO2 and CH4 that is released to the atmosphere (we will examine this more closely in later lectures).

 (3) Fix nitrogen from the Atmosphere into a Useable Form.

-The only organisms capable of removing N2 gas from the atmosphere and "fixing" it into a useable nitrogen form (NH3) are bacteria.
+The only organisms capable of removing N2 gas from the atmosphere and "fixing" it into a useable nitrogen form, ammonia and ammonium, (NH3, NH4), are bacteria.
 The specific bacteria that can perform N fixation are scattered throughout the groups including the cyanobacteria.
 All organisms that fix nitrogen use the same mechanisms and the same enzymes – this ability probably evolved only once and early in the history of life.
 Symbiotic N2 fixation costs the plant photosynthate to support the fixation and the NH3 assimilation; this cost could be from 15-30% of the total carbon assimilated by the plant.
 In fact, to fix one molecule of N2 requires about 25 molecules of ATP, so it is expensive from the bacterial standpoint, and that means that the plant must support that energy requirement.
-In return the plant receives nitrogen, which may otherwise be a limiting nutrient.
+In return the plant receives nitrogen, which may otherwise be a limiting nutrient for the plant.

 (4) Allow Herbivores to Consume Poor Quality Food.